Wigging out, then wigging in: removing earwigs from stone fruit and augmenting them in pome fruit

 Materials and methods:

-To determine if different designs of the commonly used cardboard rolled strip might capture more earwigs, we conducted field trials in stone fruit orchards in three different locations and time periods (Table 1).
+To determine if different designs of the commonly used cardboard rolled strip might capture more earwigs, we conducted field trials in stone fruit orchards in three locations in 2021: Yakima, WA, Wenatchee, WA, and Medford, OR and two locations in 2022 (dropping Wenatchee).
 Each individual tree contained one trap attached slightly under the tree crotch using flagging tape.
-Using a completely randomized experimental design, four different types of traps were tested across the three field trials, with an extra treatment being tested in only one orchard (Table 2).
+Using a completely randomized experimental design, four different types of traps were tested across the three field trials in 2021, with an extra treatment being tested in only one orchard (Table 1).
+Because the soda shelter traps caught very few earwigs in 2021, in 2022 we focused our sampling efforts only on testing frequency of changing the trap.
 For each field trial, the number of earwigs per trap was counted weekly by blowing air into traps and counting earwigs that fell out of the trap into a bucket.
 After counting, earwigs were removed from the field and taken back to the laboratory for use in other experiments.

 Treatment